koenrane/KR-new-site/content/making-a-difference-tempore-insights-from-reinforcement.md

 ## Final Thoughts

-I read the "nearly-complete" [draft of the second edition](http://incompleteideas.net/book/the-book-2nd.html).
+I read the "nearly complete" [draft of the second edition](http://incompleteideas.net/book/the-book-2nd.html).
 It was pretty good, but I did find most of the exercises either too easy or requiring considerable programming investment to set up the environment described.
 The former makes sense, as I've already taken a course on this, and I'm probably a bit above the introductory level.

 Some graphs could have been more clearly designed, and some math in the proof of Linear $\text{TD(0)}$'s convergence (p.
 206-207) is underspecified: